ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 The Official Taiko no Tatsujin Arcade Drum Controllers use large, machine-cut steel metal plates mounted to the rear of the wooden faceplates.
 These metal plates add rigidity which, in turn, help absorb vibration, improve stick feedback, as well as help dampen the sound.
 My original design for this project included plans to machine your own metal plate, but that required heavy machinery that was extremely impractical to ask users to acquire for just this one portion of the build.
 Not to mention, Steel plates can get quite expensive.

 I still wanted the user to be able to recreate the Arcade feeling of having the Steel Plates, so I had to design a new method - a method that would replicate ALL of the benefits and feeling of the Steel Arcade Plates, without actual Steel Plates.
-After a few days of brainstorming, was able to create a solution that replaces the Steel Plates while retaining 100% of their benefit.
+After a few days of brain storming, was able to create a solution that replaces the Steel Plates while retaining 100% of their benefit.

 The 1/4" x 1-1/2 OD" Stainless Steel Fender Washers mounts you will be constructing in this next step is my perfect solution.
-You will still get the true arcade benefits of rigidity, vibration absorption, improved stick feedback, and sound dampening without ANY of trouble of using actual steel plates...and for only a few dollars!
+You will still get the the rue Arcade benefits of rigidity, vibration absorption, improved stick feedback, and sound dampening without ANY of trouble of using actual steel plates...and for only a few dollars!

 **Prepare the Stainless Steel Washer Stacks:**

-​	(Note, the washers may one side that is slightly sloped, if so, make that the top face and orient them all the same)
+​	(Note, the washers may one one side that is slightly sloped, if so, make that the top face and orient them all the same)

 1. Use rubbing alcohol to clean the front and back surfaces of all 42 1/4" x 1-1/2 OD" Stainless Steel Fender Washers .